How birth control works

 The luteinizing hormone (LH) increases alongside estrogen in your body.
 This increase causes the follicle to break open and BAM!
 A mature egg is released.

-If you have trouble deciding on what food to order at a restaurant, its no wonder that choosing a birth control method can send you into a tailspin.
-There’s a lot of options and each one works in its own way.
+If you have trouble deciding on what food to order at a restaurant, it's no wonder that choosing a birth control method can send you into a tailspin.
+There’s a lot of options and each one works in its own way so it’s natural that you might have questions like what does birth control do to my body?

 The two best known options are the pill and the hormonal IUD.